Lee Davis Personally

 Not quite a teenager, at the hands of her foster father, Lee was sexually abused.
 It started out with Lee having to “service” the man she had been calling “dad” since she was five.
 But once her bedroom was moved to the basement, it was intercourse she experienced three, four, sometimes five nights a week by this man.

-There were others that took advantage of her blithe in life.
-As a young child, and then in babysitting situations, so-called relatives, both men and older boys, made her a target of their devious sexual behaviors.
+There were others that took advantage of her plight in life.
+As a young child at the age of 5-6, in babysitting and other situations, so-called relatives, both men and older boys, made her a target of their devious sexual behaviors.
 Of course, she didn’t say “no”.
 She couldn’t.
 And this is why.

 A victim of learned helplessness, Lee didn’t have the internal boundaries she needed to defend herself.
-Totally controlled by her foster parents and taught that if she didn’t do what was expected of her, she would be taken back to the place from where she came, something she feared most in life.
-She knew without a doubt that if her foster parents knew what was happening to her, she would be blamed for it and off she would go.
+Totally controlled by her foster parents and told over and over that if she didn’t do what was expected of her, she would be taken back to the place from where she came, a place she feared more than anything else in her life.
+She knew without a doubt that if her foster mother knew what was happening, she would be blamed and off she would go.
+Her sexual offenders knew it as well and threated that they would tell her foster mother she wanted "him" to do what he did to so she better keep their secret.

-In addition to, or because of, having strong emotional issues, Lee had a poor self-image and a strong sense of worthlessness.
-Being told that she was ugly, stupid, worthless, and many other derogatory names on a daily basis, being used as a punching bag for one foster parent and a sexual outlet for the other, she never saw herself as anything but ugly and stupid and worthless and unlovable.
+In addition to, or because of, having strong emotional issues, Lee had a poor self-image and a strong sense of worthlessness that led to very low self-esteem.
+Being told that she was ugly, stupid, worthless, and many other derogatory names on a daily basis, being used as a punching bag by one foster parent and a sexual outlet by the other, she never saw herself as anything but ugly and stupid and worthless and unlovable.
 The clothes provided by the state to foster kids only added to the hatred she felt when she looked in the mirror each morning before going to school.
 She despised herself and the way she looked.

 As a rape victim, who had been forced into a car one night at gunpoint by three men, she learned not only to be aware of her surroundings and to protect herself, but also how to forgive the unforgivable.
-When she had an abortion, she learned better self-care methods.
+When she had an abortion, she learned the value of protecting herself.
 And, as a bone marrow cancer and transplant survivor twice, she found that her previous struggles and achievements had prepared her to face the toughest battles of her life with determination and optimism.

 Other experiences along the way, both pleasant and unpleasant, the coping skills to not only survive but thrive, and the determination to never give up, is what Lee imparts to other girls and women.
 In spite of how badly she felt about herself, somewhere in the recesses of her mind she knew there had to be something better.

 Better than self-sabotage.
 Better than being a victim.
 Better than hopelessness and despair.
 Better than accepting that she was less than anyone else.
-Devastated by what was in the past and terrified by the unknown that lay before her, at age twenty-five Lee set out on a path of personal growth and development that led her half way across the country to a life better than she'd ever imagined.
+Devastated by what was her the past and terrified by the unknown that lay before her, at age 25, Lee set out on a path of personal growth and development that led her half way across the country to a life better than she'd ever imagined.
+When she was 45, she continued to the west coast to a paradise she didn't know existed.

 As a child, abandoned by her parents, life on the city streets and in the foster care system, then a dysfunctional, abusive foster home where she was abused on a regular, often daily basis, left Lee feeling totally alone in the world.